Wildlife Management Area General Regulations

 Acts of disorderly, obnoxious or boisterous conduct, including acts which interfere with the orderly process of hunting, are prohibited.
 Violators shall be removed from the area and/or prosecuted.

-Alcoholic beverages: Possession of any alcoholic beverage, narcotic drug, barbiturate or marijuana while hunting within the management area is prohibited.
+Alcoholic beverages: Possession or use of any alcoholic beverage, narcotic drug, barbiturate, or marijuana within the management area is prohibited.
 No individual may be under the influence of these substances at any time while within a management area.
-The use of any alcoholic beverage is prohibited on these areas year round: Catoosa, Cheatham, Chuck Swan, Forks of the River, Laurel Hill, Pea Ridge and Prentice Cooper, except in designated camping areas.
+The use of any alcoholic beverage is prohibited on all Wildlife Management Areas, Refuges, or other Wildlife Resources Agency controlled lands except in designated camping areas or on public waters bordering or contained in Wildlife Management Areas, Refuges, or other Wildlife Resources Agency controlled lands so long as that person is not engaged in hunting.

 Bag limits: Statewide bag and possession limits apply unless special exception is indicated.

-Baiting: The placement or depositing of any type of food to feed or attract wildlife on WMAs is prohibited.
+Baiting: The placement or depositing of any type of food to feed, grain, salt products, minerals, and other consumable natural and manufactured products or attract wildlife on WMAs, PHAs, and Refuges is prohibited.

 Firearms: Persons may possess handguns in addition to legal weapons used for hunting the entire year while on the premises of any TWRA refuge, public hunting area, state owned wildlife management area or, to the extent permitted by federal law, national forest land maintained by the state, and private land.
 For other federally managed properties hunters should contact that specific facility or location.
 Nothing in this subsection shall authorize a person to use any handgun to hunt unless such person is in full compliance with all wildlife laws, rules and regulations.